stellar/js-stellar-wallets/plans/DelegatedSigning.md

 /**
  * Given a full URI path, convert it to a `stellar-base`-generated
  * `Tranasaction` class instance.
+If account fields are zeroed out, this func
+ * should replace them with the given account info.
  *
  * It's possible we don't want to return the Transaction directly, but instead
  * an object `{ transaction, callback }` (in case there's a callback).
 We'll
  * need to investigate this further.
  *
- * Also, the SEP mentions allowing the account fields to be zeroed out,
- * indicating that the wallet should fill in the current user's account.
+ * It's the application's reponsibility to solicit the user's signature and
- * So we'll need to support that.
+ * either submit the result to the network, or to the callback.
  */
 getTransactionFromURI({}: { uri: string, account: StellarBase.Account })